nicoguaro/scivis_tutorial_pycon2019/README.md

 ## Optional installation

 ### ParaView

-We would also discuss ParaView as platform for visualization.
+We would also discuss ParaView as a platform for visualization.
 The suggested installation method is to download the package for your particular operative system on the [official websise](https://www.paraview.org/download/).

 ### vtki

-``vtki`` (previously known as VTKInterface) is a VTK helper module that takes a different approach on interfacing with VTK through NumPy and direct array access.
+``vtki`` (previously known as ``VTKInterface``) is a VTK helper module that takes a different approach on interfacing with VTK through NumPy and direct array access.

 To install ``vtki`` use